Microservices in Practice: From Architecture to Deployment

 This pattern is quite useful to avoid unnecessary resource consumption, request delay due to timeouts, and also gives us to chance to monitor the system (based on the active open circuits states).

 As microservice application comprises of the number of microservices, the failures of one part of the microservices-based application should not affect the rest of the application.
-Bulkhead pattern is about isolating different parts of your application so that a failure of a service in such part of the application does not affect any of the other services.
+Bulkhead pattern is about isolating different parts of your application, so that a failure of a service in the application does not affect any of the other services.

 So, where and how do we use these patterns with microservices?
 In most cases, most of these patterns are applicable at the Gateway level.
 Which means when the microservices are not available or not responding, at the Gateway level we can decide whether to send the request to the microservice using circuit breakers or timeout pattern.
 Also, it's quite important to have patterns such as bulkhead implemented at the Gateway level, as it's the single entry point for all the client requests, so a failure in a give service should not affect the invocation of the other microservices.